 A tummy tuck is designed to tighten abdominal skin and muscle to create a slimmer, flatter midsection.
 During the procedure, your surgeon makes a horizontal incision low on the abdomen, along a natural skin fold.
 There is also an incision around the navel.
 In many cases, liposuction is then used to remove select fat tissue and sculpt the midsection and waist.
 Your surgeon then tightens loose muscles, pulls down the skin, and trims away the excess to create a smooth, firm look.
 The incision is sutured closed, leaving a scar that can be hidden under a bathing suit or underwear.

 For men and women who only want to address concerns below the belly button, we may perform a mini tummy tuck, which involves less stretching of the skin.
-Learn more about which option may be right for you in this blog post.
+Learn more about which option may be right for you in How Will a Tummy Tuck Affect My Tattoo?this blog post.

 Effects on Tattoos